 - 2 bay leaves

-- When you are ready to cook, remove the gizzards from the brine and discard the brine.
+When you are ready to cook, remove the gizzards from the salt and rinse.
 Put the gizzards in a crockpot and cover with the broth.
 Add water if they are not completely submerged.
 Add the bay leaves and set the crockpot to high.
 My crockpot will never hit a simmer even at high, and this is what you want: So set your slow cooker at whatever setting will be nice and hot, but not simmering.
 Cook the gizzards for at least 6 hours (they’ll still be crunchy though), and as many as 24 hours if you want silky, tender meat.

 Once the gizzards are corned, they will keep up to 2 weeks in the fridge, so long as you keep them in the broth you cooked them in.